priiyanshu-kumar/priiyanshu-kumar/README.md

 # 🚀 About Me

 - 💻 Passionate about solving real-world problems with code
+- 🛠 Built an ERP-based Student Course Registration System using Python
 - 🌱 Currently doing **Java & Data Structures**
 - 🧠 Improving **problem solving and algorithmic thinking**
 - 📚 Exploring Full-Stack Web Development with the MERN Stack